8 Walkthrough 2: Approaching gradebook data from a data science perspective

 .

-The data frame looks cleaner but there still are some things we can remove.
-For example, there are rows without any names in them.
-Also, there are entire columns that are unused and contain no data (such as gender).
+The data frame looks cleaner but there are still some things to remove.
+For example, there are rows without names in them.
+Also, there are entire columns that are unused and contain no data, like gender.
 These are called missing values and are denoted by NA

 .
-Since our simulated classroom only has 25 learners and doesn’t use all the columns for demographic information, we can safely remove these to tidy up our dataset even more.
+Since our simulated classroom only has 25 learners and doesn’t use all the columns for demographic information, you can remove these to tidy the dataset even more.

-We can remove the extra columns rows that have no data using the {janitor} package.
-The handy remove_empty()
+Remove the extra columns and rows that have no data using the remove_empty()

 # Removing rows with nothing but missing data